Cambridge-Sustainable-Computing-Lab/GreenAlgorithms.github.io/index.md

 __:mega: Do you want to have a say in what the next version of the Green Algorithms calculator will look like?__ We are running two online co-design workshops in December 2025 to hear your thoughts and ideas.
 More details and sign-up [here](/co-design_workshop/).
 {: .notice--info}

-__:mega: We have a Community of Practice around Environmentally Sustainable Computational Science!__ Join the [online forum](https://forum.escs-community.org/) for discussions around green computing, and subscribe to the [newsletter](https://zcmp.eu/oRye) where we send a monthly digest of the latest news and developments in the sustainable computing space.
-{: .notice--info}

 <!-- __Are you looking for the online calculator?__ It's been moved to [calculator.green-algorithms.org](http://calculator.green-algorithms.org)
 {: .notice--success} -->